Bridging the Rossby number gap in rapidly rotating thermal convection: Abstract

-\begin{sciabstract} Geophysical and astrophysical fluid flows are typically buoyantly driven and are strongly constrained by planetary rotation at large scales.
-Rapidly rotating Rayleigh-Bénard convection (RRRBC) provides a paradigm for direct numerical simulations (DNS) and laboratory studies of such flows, but the accessible parameter space remains restricted to moderately fast rotation (Ekman numbers $\ekman \gtrsim 10^{-8}$), while realistic $\ekman$ for astro-/geophysical applications are significantly smaller.
-Reduced equations of motion, the non-hydrostatic quasi-geostrophic equations describing the leading-order behavior in the limit of rapid rotation ($\ekman\to 0$) cannot capture finite rotation effects, leaving the physically most relevant part of parameter space with small but finite $\ek$ currently inaccessible.
-Here, we introduce the rescaled incompressible Navier-Stokes equations (RiNSE) – a reformulation of the Navier-Stokes-Boussinesq equations informed by the scalings valid for $\ekman\to 0$.
-We provide the first full DNS of RRRBC at unprecedented rotation strengths down to $\rm Ek=10^{-15}$ and below, and show that the RiNSE converge to the asymptotically reduced equations.
+Geophysical and astrophysical fluid flows are typically driven by buoyancy and strongly constrained at large scales by planetary rotation.
+Rapidly rotating Rayleigh--B\'enard convection (RRRBC) provides a paradigm for experiments and direct numerical simulations (DNS) of such flows, but the accessible parameter space remains restricted to moderately fast rotation rates (Ekman numbers $\ekman \gtrsim 10^{-8}$), while realistic $\ekman$ for geo- and astrophysical applications are orders of magnitude smaller.
+On the other hand, previously derived reduced equations of motion describing the leading-order behaviour in the limit of very rapid rotation ($\ekman\to 0$) cannot capture finite rotation effects, and the physically most relevant part of parameter space with small but finite $\ekman$ has remained elusive.
+Here, we employ the rescaled rapidly rotating incompressible Navier--Stokes equations (RRRiNSE) -- a reformulation of the Navier--Stokes--Boussinesq equations informed by the scalings valid for $\ekman\to 0$, recently introduced by \citet{julien2024rescaled} -- to provide full DNS of RRRBC at unprecedented rotation strengths down to $Ek=10^{-15}$ and below, revealing the disappearance of cyclone--anticyclone asymmetry at previously unattainable Ekman numbers ($\ekman\approx 10^{-9}$).
+We also identify an overshoot in the heat transport as $\ekman$ is varied at fixed $\widetilde{Ra}\equiv Ra\ekman^{4/3}$, where $Ra$ is the Rayleigh number, associated with dissipation due to ageostrophic motions in the boundary layers.
+The simulations validate theoretical predictions based on thermal boundary layer theory for RRRBC and show that the solutions of RRRiNSE agree with the reduced equations at very small $\ekman$.
+These results represent a first foray into the vast, largely unexplored parameter space of very rapidly rotating convection rendered accessible by RRRiNSE.